Skip to content

 Brunch is the combination of breakfast and lunch, so why not offer your guests a hearty sandwich with the added bonus of waffles as opposed to bread?

 This recipe for the perfect waffle sandwich explains how to easily build a sandwich using the same ingredients you’d find in an egg scramble, but instead, you layer them on buttery sweet waffles.
-It’s the best of both worlds, and your guests will appreciate the opportunity to customize their waffle sandwiches.
+Your waffles serve as the perfect canvas for an array of fillings, from savory to sweet, making for a unique and satisfying meal.

 Hash Browns